surilindur/comunica-components/README.md

   <a href="https://opensource.org/licenses/MIT"><img alt="License: MIT" src="https://img.shields.io/badge/License-MIT-yellow.svg"></a>
 </p>

-This is a monorepository that contains various work-in-progress components for [Comunica](https://github.com/comunica/comunica) and is not intended for actual use.
+This is a collection of experimental components for [Comunica](https://github.com/comunica/comunica), created only for various experiments, not for actual use.
 If you wish to learn more about Comunica or actually use it, please refer to [its website](https://comunica.dev/).
-The following components reside here.

 Components for membership metadata handling: